marius-mpi/WARD-weather-briefings/README.md

 ## 1 - Start a new weather briefing, generate its automatic figures, and its quarto files.

+In order to do this, the environment wblib must be activated and IPFS server must be running.

 Use **wbcli.sh** for this.
 Initialize a new folder with

 ```